Review of the National Regulatory System for Community Housing

 Media Release – Announcement of the Review.

-Expert Panel – currently seeking expressions of interest
+Expert Panel – Expressions of interest have closed.

 Following the 2017-18 Mid-Year Economic and Fiscal Outlook, the Commonwealth and state and territory governments established a National Regulatory System for Community Housing (NRSCH) Working Group to review the NRSCH (the Review).